 Minimum AssetsNo set account minimum

-Capital Advantage tops our list with more than $705.9 million in assets under management.
-It offers investment management and financial planning services to individuals, high-net-worth individuals as well as their related trust funds, retirement plans and estates.
-It also works with pension and profit sharing plans, charitable organizations and corporations or other business entities.
+Capital Advantage is No. 1 on our list of the top financial advisory firms in Lafayette with more assets under management than any other company.
+Capital Advantage offers investment management and financial planning services to individuals, high-net-worth individuals, as well as their related trust funds, retirement plans and estates.
+It also works with pension and profit-sharing plans, charitable organizations and business entities.

-SEC records show its current client base consists of about as many high-net-worth individuals as ones outside that scope.
-To receive investment advisory services, you need a minimum account size of $500,000.
+SEC records show its current client base consists of about as many high-net-worth individuals as those who fall short of that threshold.
+To receive investment advisory services, you'll need a minimum account size of $500,000.

-The team includes three certified financial planners (CFPs), two chartered financial analysts (CFAs), two chartered retirement planning counselor (CRPC) and one financial paraplanner qualified professional (FPQP).
-The firm is fee-only, which means its advisors earn compensation solely from you for the services it provides.
+The Capital Advantage team includes one certified financial planner (CFP), one chartered retirement planning counselor (CRPC), two financial paraplanner qualified professionals (FPQPs) and two chartered financial analysts (CFAs).
+The firm is fee-only, which means its advisors earn compensation solely from client fees.
 They do not earn commissions from third parties for selling their products.

 Capital Advantage Background